nswa-project/ranga-webcon/README.md

 # NSWA Ranga Webconsole Extension.
 (Open-source version)

+The default web-console of NSWA Ranga is based on this open-source version with some small changes such as code compression.

+Contribution to this project will ultimately benefit all NSWA Ranga users.

 ## Build and install

-Use Info-ZIP or other zip archive creater to pack extension to a zip file
+Use Info-ZIP or other zip archive utilities to pack codes to a zip file

 ```
 $ (cd ranga.webcon; zip -FSr ../ranga-webcon.zip .)